10dollars/tendollars.github.io.raw/_posts/2014-05-20-andre-torrez.md

 #### You mentioned getting hooked on the lifestyle and I've seen you mention being addicted to the feeling of passing your tests and shipping.
 What do you think makes that such a compelling feeling in a way that simply completing tasks isn't?

 I can answer this by describing how I work.
 I am not a zealot about any software development methodology.
 Like any productivity systems people come up with I think it’s important to take what is good about them and modify it so that it works for you.
 I am not a strict TDDer, but tests go hand-in-hand with writing code for me.
-It’s a cycle and I feel like I can hop on at any point of it and get going.
+It’s a cycle, and I feel like I can hop on at any point of it and get going.

 Some days I write a lot of code and then tests, other times I spec out a bunch of tests and just leave them there to prime me to start working on code.
 But this is just a long way to say that I have a compulsion to be confident in my code because I have clients I am handing code off to and the last thing I ever want is them doing is coming back frustrated and unhappy with what we wrote.